tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/Activities/01-Stu_Trading_Functions/README.md

 ## Instructions

-Open the [unsolved file](Unsolved/ninjatrader_v1.py) and produce the correct order of the following trading functions:
+Open the [unsolved file](Unsolved/ninjatrader_v1.py) and produce the correct order (top to bottom) of the following trading functions:

 * evaluate_metrics()